 If you have a question about your rights and responsibilities under the Collective Bargaining Agreement (CBA), please contact the Contract Administration Committee.
 The Contract Administration Committee (CAC) is ready to listen and offer advice based on the CBA.
 If you suspect your rights have been violated, the CAC can help with the grievance process.
 The CAC helps UA members and non-members alike, and your communication with the CAC will be held in the strictest confidence.
+Click here to use a confidential online form.

 The Contract Administration Committee